Frequently Asked Questions

 Q: If I did not graduate as planned, do I need to fill out another application?

-Q: Where is the Dean's Honor List posted?
+Q: Where is the Dean's List posted?

 Q: How do I get my diploma?